DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Cognitive Passwords: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc)
         - one of the flaws associated with cognitive passwords is that the information is often available on social media sites or general internet searches
 - 5.2.6 Federated Identity Management (FIM)
-    - Federated Identity Management (FIM) systems (a form of SSO) are often used by cloud-based apps
+    - Federated Identity Management (FIM) systems (a form of SSO. 📝SSO is a benefit of identity management, not a type of identity management.) are often used by cloud-based apps
     - A federated identity links a user’s identity in one system with multiple identity management systems
     - FIM allows multiple orgs to join a federation or group, agreeing to share identity information
         - users in each org can log in once in their own org, and their credentials are matched with a federated identity